 A beautiful mountain town nestled in the Rocky Mountains, Breckenridge is surrounded by scenic beauty.
-Founded in 1859, this lovely community, which has its roots in mining, is home to one of the largest historic districts within Colorado, which includes the charming historic Main Street where visitors can stroll and discover quaint shops, eateries, and more.
-History buffs will enjoy the area’s historic buildings, museums, and tours, including the Barney Ford Victorian Home and the Breckenridge Haunted Tour, while outdoor adventurers will be nothing short of amazed with all of the activities at their fingertips, such as hiking and incredible skiing.
+Founded in 1859, this lovely community, which has its roots in mining, is home to one of the largest historic districts within Colorado, which includes the charming historic Main Street where visitors can stroll and discover fine eateries, quaint shops, and more.
+History buffs will enjoy the area’s historic buildings, museums, and tours, including the Barney Ford Victorian Home, while outdoor adventurers will be nothing short of amazed with all of the activities at their fingertips, such as hiking and incredible skiing.
 Many festivals and events, including the International Snow Sculpture Championships, take place throughout the year as well.

 Another former mining town, Crested Butte is a lovely place brimming with historic charm.
-Often referred to as the ‘Wildflower Capital of Colorado’, the winter snow-covered land turns into a colorful display as the weather warms making it a photographer’s dream anytime of the year.
+Often referred to as the “Wildflower Capital of Colorado,” the winter snow-covered land turns into a colorful display as the weather warms.
 An adventure seeker’s paradise, the natural land is a wonderful playground with activities such as skiing, mountain biking, climbing, hiking, and more.
-A treasured National Historic District, colorful Victorian buildings, many of which house a variety of businesses, line the streets of downtown.
-Crested Butte is also a great place to explore impressive art and features a music festival and one of the top arts festivals in the USA.
+A treasured National Historic District, colorful Victorian buildings line the streets of downtown.
+Crested Butte also hosts a music festival and one of the top arts festivals in the country.

 Situated on the southwest slopes of Pikes Peak, Cripple Creek is a popular tourist destination for both history lovers and outdoor enthusiasts.
-Turn-of-the-century buildings, which have been beautifully restored, can be found throughout the area and are now homes to unique shops, antique stores, and restaurants.
-The Cripple Creek District Museum and The Old Homestead House Museum, which was once a famous brothel, are two attractions displaying the history of this scenic and colorful town.
-Other must-visit places include the Cripple Creek and Victor Narrow Gauge Railroad and the Mollie Kathleen Gold Mine Tour where guests descend 1,000 feet underground.
-Surrounded by the Pike National Forest, the area is also brimming with many outdoor adventures.
+Turn-of-the-century buildings, which have been beautifully restored, can be found throughout the area and are now home to unique shops, antique stores, and restaurants.
+The Cripple Creek District Museum and The Old Homestead House Museum (the latter of which was once a famous brothel) are two attractions displaying the history of this scenic and colorful town.
+Other must-visit places include the Cripple Creek and Victor Narrow Gauge Railroad and the Mollie Kathleen Gold Mine Tour, where guests descend 1,000 feet (305 meters) underground.
+Surrounded by the Pike National Forest, there are also plenty of outdoor adventures to take part in.

 An ideal location from which to explore the Rocky Mountain National Park, Estes Park is a lovely resort destination brimming with picturesque scenes.
-Since the mid-1800s, this area has been popular with those guests seeking a wonderful getaway.
-From wildlife watching to horseback riding and when it’s colder, snowshoeing and skiing, Estes Park is great place for outdoor lovers.
+Since the mid 1800s, this area has been popular with those seeking a wonderful getaway.
+From wildlife watching to horseback riding and, when it’s colder, snowshoeing and skiing, Estes Park is great place for outdoor lovers.
 The main street is a charming place where visitors will find Victorian lights, flowers, and benches to sit on while taking in the stunning vistas.
-Nearby is the town’s Riverwalk, a gorgeous park brimming with natural beauty and a sculpture garden.
-Movie buffs may be interested in visiting The Stanley—the hotel that inspired The Shining.
+Nearby is the town’s Riverwalk, a gorgeous park full of natural beauty and a sculpture garden.
+Movie buffs may be interested in visiting The Stanley—the hotel that inspired The Shining (1980).

-Known as the ‘Silver Queen of the Rockies’, Historic Georgetown is another beautiful mountain destination with a mining background.
-Nestled in the Clear Creek Canyon, this tiny Victorian village features a historic business district with red sandstone sidewalks, specialty shops, eateries, and more plus museums, such as the Hamill House Museum.
-A restored 19th-century home, this museum showcases residential living in 19th-century Georgetown, complete with furniture and landscaping.
+Known as the “Silver Queen of the Rockies,” Historic Georgetown is another beautiful mountain destination with a mining background.
+Nestled in the Clear Creek Canyon, this tiny Victorian village features a historic business district with red sandstone sidewalks, specialty shops, eateries, and museums such as the Hamill House Museum.
+As a restored home, this museum showcases residential living in 19th-century Georgetown, complete with furniture and landscaping.
 Other must-do activities include taking a ride on an old-time steam locomotive on the Georgetown Loop Railroad and a visit to the Hotel de Paris Museum.
 The scenic Georgetown Lake is also nearby providing fun outdoor adventures.

-Home to eight natural mineral spring fountains, Manitou Springs—named after a Native American word for ‘great spirit’ —draws many people to its beautiful community who seek health and wellness.
-Brimming with art, this town attracts art lovers far and wide with its galleries, sculpture displays, music, and theater.
+Home to eight natural mineral-spring fountains, Manitou Springs—named after a Native American word for “great spirit”—draws many tourists looking to improve their health and wellness.
+This town attracts art lovers far and wide with its galleries, sculpture displays, music, and theater.
 For history buffs, architectural gems abound, including the historic Miramont Castle.
-A Victorian museum, the building itself features nine different architectural styles.
+A Victorian museum, the castle itself features nine different architectural styles.
 For those seeking good eats and treasures, the Historic District is a must-visit with stunning restored buildings housing galleries, boutiques, restaurants, and more.
-Being situated at the foot of Pikes Peak, the area is also full of scenic beauty and outdoor adventures.

-Named after Chief Ouray, chief of the Utes, Ouray is a gem of a town surrounded by gorgeous scenery making it a true feast for the eyes.
-Nestled in the Rockies in Southwest Colorado, the mountain community is not only known for its breathtaking vistas but also its sulfur-free hot springs where people can soak and relax and its incredible ice park where visitors can climb.
-Other outdoor adventures abound as well, including miles of hiking trails and for the adventurous driver, Jeeping.
-Around town, guests will discover picturesque Queen Anne Victorian architecture that has been beautifully restored with many buildings now housing galleries, shops, and eateries.
+Named after Chief Ouray the Ute people, this town is surrounded by gorgeous scenery.
+Nestled in the Rockies in Southwest Colorado, the mountain community is known not only for its breathtaking vistas but also its sulfur-free hot springs where people can soak and relax.
+There is also an incredible ice park where visitors can go climbing.
+Around town, guests will discover picturesque Victorian architecture that has been beautifully restored.

-A hotspot for year-round recreational activities, including world-class skiing and any other adventures — winter or summer — Telluride is a history-rich, picturesque town nestled in a canyon surrounded by rising mountains.
-A former mining camp, the area is a National Historic Land District and is brimming with colorful Victorian homes and other historical buildings, including an 1896 miners’ hospital that now houses the Telluride Historical Museum.
+A hotspot for year-round recreational activities, including world-class skiing, Telluride is a picturesque town nestled in a canyon surrounded by rising mountains.
+A former mining camp, the area is a National Historic Land District and is full of colorful Victorian homes and other historical buildings, including an 1896 miners’ hospital that now houses the Telluride Historical Museum.
 The downtown area, which is perfect for strolling, features many galleries, bars, stores, and restaurants in clapboard storefronts.
 The town also hosts many famous festivals throughout the year, including the ever-popular Telluride Jazz Festival and Telluride Film Festival.

 Once a popular trading post on the old Santa Fe Trail, Trinidad is a historic charmer located in southeastern Colorado.
-Established in 1876, the town is not only a history buff’s paradise but also an art aficionado and artist’s haven.
-Indeed, it’s designated as a Colorado Creative District due to its vibrant art scene as the area has attracted talent, including plein air artists, for years.
-Beauty abounds everywhere from the downtown area featuring brick-lined streets and stunning Victorian buildings to the great outdoors.
+Established in 1876, the town is not only a history buff’s paradise but also a great spot for art aficionados.
+Indeed, it’s designated as a Colorado Creative District having attracted talented residents, including plein air artists, for years.
+Beauty abounds everywhere in Trinidad, from the downtown area featuring brick-lined streets and stunning Victorian buildings to the great outdoors.
 Must-visit places include the A.R.
-Mitchell Museum, which displays over 350 paintings by western artists plus Spanish colonial folk art and photographs, and the Trinidad History Museum, which includes the breathtaking Bloom Mansion.
+Mitchell Museum, which displays over 350 paintings by western artists, as well as Native American art and artifacts and traditional Hispanic art.
+Plus there’s the Trinidad History Museum, which includes the breathtaking Bloom Mansion.